-Our school procedures for all staff, supply staff, governors, volunteers, visitors and contractors in safeguarding and protecting children from harm are in line with Buckinghamshire Council and Buckinghamshire Safeguarding Children Partnership (BSCP) safeguarding procedures, Working Together to Safeguard Children 2023, "Keeping Children Safe in Education 2023" and statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk).
+Our school procedures for all staff, supply staff, governors, volunteers, visitors and contractors in safeguarding and protecting children from harm are in line with Buckinghamshire Council and Buckinghamshire Safeguarding Children Partnership (BSCP) safeguarding procedures, "Working Together to Safeguard Children 2023" Working Together to Safeguard Children 2023" Working Together to Safeguard Children 2023 "Keeping Children Safe in Education 2024" and statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk).

-High March is a unique community and we recognise that different members of our current community (and those that may join the school at different times) may have particular needs such as language barriers or cultural issues to which we will respond appropriately whilst ensuring that safeguarding takes precedence when there are any child protection concerns.
+High March is a unique community, and we recognise that different members of our current community (and those that may join the school at different times) may have particular needs such as language barriers or cultural issues to which we will respond appropriately whilst ensuring that safeguarding takes precedence when there are any child protection concerns.

 We have a DSL (Mrs Amanda Dale) who has undertaken appropriate training for the role.
-In her absence, we have three DDSLs (Miss Sharon Walker, Mrs Michelle Honiball and Mrs Kate Gater) who will act in her place and who have also received training for the role of DSL.
+In her absence, we have four DDSLs (Miss Sharon Walker, Mrs Michelle Honiball, Mrs Rebecca Short and Mrs Kate Gater) who will act in her place and who have also received training for the role of DSL.
 In the absence of an appropriately trained member of staff being present, the most senior member of staff on site will take on the role.
 The Designated Safeguarding Governor (Mrs Belinda Avery) could also be contacted in the absence of the DSL or DDSL.